World Cup 2026: FIFA announces U.S. host cities

 Every four years, millions of soccer fans travel and tune in to cheer on their favorite national teams as they battle to lift the coveted FIFA World Cup Trophy.

-There were 23 venues in the United States, Mexico and Canada that were bidding to play host to the highly-anticipated tournament, with the majority in the U.S. Canada and Mexico each had three.
+There were 23 venues in the United States, Mexico, and Canada that were bidding to play host to the highly-anticipated tournament, with the majority in the U.S., Canada, and Mexico, each having three.

 See the full list of selected cities below: